Tyrell Terry: Dallas Mavericks (2020–2021)

 It was reported that Terry broke a record for a basketball IQ test administered by several NBA front offices during the 2020 offseason.
 He was selected in the second round of the 2020 NBA draft with the 31st pick by the Dallas Mavericks.
 He was signed on December 1, 2020.
-Terry was assigned to the Memphis Hustle of the NBA G League for the start of the G League season, making his debut for the Hustle on February 10, 2021.
+Terry will make his NBA debut on Christmas Day when the Mavericks faced off against the Los Angeles Lakers.
+Terry would only play for less than two minutes, substituting at the end of the 4th quarter for teammate Trey Burke and recorded 2 points and 1 assist in a 115 - 138 loss.